vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 .. image:: help_center/help-center-share-on-forum.png
    :align: center
-   :alt: Overview of the Forums page of a website to show the available ones in Odoo Helpdesk.
+   :alt: Overview of the Forums page of a website to show the available ones in Leansoft Helpdesk.

 When clicked, a pop-up appears.
 Here, the post and title can be edited to correct any typos, or modified to remove any proprietary or client information. :guilabel:`Tags` can also be added to